evanrinehart/braided-monoidal-combinators/README.md

 Two characteristics of this category are

-- **Monoidal**: You can add any two diagrams together to get a larger diagram.
+- **Monoidal**: You can concat any two diagrams together to get a larger diagram.
 The resulting interface is just the concatenation of the two.

 - **Braided**: there is a way to exchange any two halves of the diagram